Expressing and handling breast milk in hospital

 Expressing Assessment Tool

-An assessment should be carried out once within the first 12 hours following birth to support early expressing and then every 24 hours whilst in hospital.
-This will make sure that you are expressing effectively and provide an opportunity to address any issues or concerns.
+An assessment should be carried out once within the first 12 hours following birth, and then every 24 hours whilst in hospital.
+This will make sure that you are expressing effectively.
+It will also give you the chance to address any issues or concerns.

 Assessment (yes or no) Assessment (yes or no) Assessment (yes or no) Assessment (yes or no)